chakravarthi20/Azure-Devops-Handson/Kubernetes/Kubernetes Setup Using Azure AKS — Full Deep Explanation.md

 ✅ Summary:
 You successfully exposed your deployed application over the internet and verified it using curl!

-# Final Summary:
+#✅ Final Summary:
-✅ Deployed a Kubernetes Cluster on Azure AKS, launched scalable Nginx deployments, exposed them to the internet using LoadBalancer, and practiced scaling and service concepts.
+- Deployed a Kubernetes Cluster on Azure AKS launched scalable Nginx deployments
+- Exposed them to the internet using LoadBalancer
+- Practiced scaling and service concepts.